 - Coarse sugar – I love the look of coarse sugar (like sanding sugar) on these bars.
 It really helps dress up a simple baked good.
 If you don’t have coarse sugar or sanding sugar, you can certainly use regular granulated sugar.
 It might not have the same aesthetic appeal, but it will still add that extra sweetness.

-You’ll love how quickly and easily these bars come together!
+You’ll love how quickly and easily these shortbread bars come together!

-Prepare for baking.
-Heat the oven to 350°F. Line an 8-inch square baking pan with aluminum foil or parchment paper, allowing the lining to hang off on two sides so that it will be easy to lift after baking.
+- Prepare for baking.
+Heat the oven to 350°F. Then, line an 8-inch square baking pan with aluminum foil or parchment paper, allowing the lining to hang off on two sides so that it will be easy to lift after baking.

-Combine the wet ingredients.
+- Combine the wet ingredients.
 With an electric mixer on medium speed, cream together the butter and brown sugar until the mixture is creamy.
-Mix in the vanilla.
+Next, mix in the vanilla.

-Add the flour and pecans.
+- Add the flour and pecans.
 With the mixer on low speed, gradually add the flour and mix until combined.
-Stir in 1/4 cup of the pecans.
+Then, stir in 1/4 cup of the pecans.
 The mixture will be crumbly but should hold together when pinched.

-Bake.
+- Bake the shortbread.
 Place the pan in the oven, and bake until the edges are lightly browned (about 25 minutes).
 After baking, place the pan on a wire rack and allow the bars to cool for 10 minutes.
-Then use the overhanging lining to lift the bars from the pan onto a cutting board.
-Cut into squares.
+Then use the overhanging lining to lift the bars from the pan onto a cutting board, and cut the cookies into squares.

 Tips for Success

-- Shortbread dough versus other cookie doughs.
+- It’s okay if your shortbread dough seems crumbly.
 Shortbread dough doesn’t have the same consistency as something like chocolate chip cookie dough.
 When mixed, it will be crumbly but should hold together when pinched or pressed.

 - Don’t over-mix.
 While it will likely take several minutes to mix the dough, don’t overdo it.
 Too much mixing leads to tough, dense cookies.